cham252/cham252/README.md

 ## Objective

 With a lifelong passion for technology and a recently completed career in law enforcement, I am now fully transitioning into the cybersecurity field to continue serving and protecting—this time in the digital space.
-My goal is to leverage both my investigative background and technical skills to secure a position in a Security Operations Center (SOC) as a Tier 1 Analyst.
+My goal is to leverage both my investigative background and technical skills to secure a position as a Security Operations Center (SOC) Analyst.
 I’m driven by a desire to help others, protect critical systems, and make a meaningful impact in the ever-evolving world of cyber defense.

 ## Skills